fransotodev/geth-private-blockchain/Readme.md

-# 2 Nodes Ethereum private blockchain
+# 2 Nodes Ethereum Private Blockchain

 This is a ready to use private blockchain of 2 nodes.
 You can choose between a Proof of Work algorithm (default dificulty 0x100 == 256) or a Proof of Authority algorithm (default time between blocks = 5 seconds).